jbwinters/readtome/README.md

 Have you ever wanted to listen to your code just as you would any audiobook or podcast?
 Have you ever run your code through a traditional text-to-speech tool and forced yourself to listen to the chainsaw wail that emerged?
 I have, and my ears are still recovering.
 Fortunately, thanks to the magic of modern AI we can now generate coherent and listenable audio from raw code.

 This project offers a CLI tool that will read an arbitrary file as audio.
-Just run `readtome file <file>` and your code will be instantly transformed into code you can listen to on your commute, run, or while you're doing the dishes.
+Just run `readtome file <file>` and your code will be instantly transformed into code you can listen to ~~on your commute, run, or while you're doing the dishes~~ while you're digging in the internals of unfamiliar code.
 (Okay, it's not instant, but it's close!)

 **Work in progress - contributors welcome!**